Mrs. Jean Patience Stephenson

 - Married with three children who all attended DCHS and graduated with honors.

-- My oldest son is attending the University of Memphis on the GI bill and is planning to get a degree in Mechanical Engineering.
-My daughter and son-in-law are attending Southern Seminary in Louisville, Kentucky.
-My youngest son is attending the University of Memphis also.
-He hopes to receive a degree in world languages with an emphasis in Japanese.
+- Oldest son attends the University of Memphis on the GI bill.
+Plans to get a degree in Mechanical Engineering.
+Daughter, granddaughter and son-in-law live in Louisville, Kentucky where he attends Southern Seminary.
+Plans to get a dual degree in pastoring and counseling.
+Youngest son attends the University of Memphis.
+Hopes to receive a degree in world languages with an emphasis in Japanese.

 - Caregiver to my oldest sister who is severely, mentally handicapped.

-- Likes: running and reading and watching inspiring movies.
+- Likes: walking, reading and watching inspiring movies.
 Finished St Jude Marathon in 4 hours, 45 minutes in 2012.